N-R-K/shellmarks/README.md

 By default shellmarks uses `~/.local/share/shellmarks` as the bookmark directory.
 This can be changed via the `$SH_MARKS` environment variable.

-Adding a bookmark.
+Add a bookmark.
 If [target] is omitted the current working directory `$PWD`, will be used.
 ```
 shellmarks add <name> [target]
 ```

-Lists all the available bookmarks.
+List all the available bookmarks.
 ```
 shellmarks ls
 ```